Web7Foundation/Specifications/methods/did-web7-1-0-1.md

 ### Authoritative Source Text

-The authoriative source text for this specifcation can be found here: https://github.com/mwherman2000/TrustedDigitalWeb/blob/master/specifications/did-methods/did-mesh-1-0-1.md.
+The authoriative source text for this specifcation can be found here: https://github.com/Web7Foundation/Specifications/blob/main/methods/did-web7-1-0-1.md.

-## 2. "Web7" Identifier Method Name
+## 2. "Web7" Decentralized Identifier Method Name

-The name string that shall identify the "Web7" Identifier Method is: `mesh`.
+The name string that shall identify the "Web7" Decentralized Identifier Method is: `web7`.

-A DID Identifier that uses this method **MUST** begin with the following prefix: `did:mesh`.
+A DID Identifier that uses this method **MUST** begin with the following prefix: `did:web7`.
 Per the DID Decentralized Identifier specification[2], the value of this string **MUST** be in lowercase.

-## 3. "Web7" Identifier Format
+## 3. "Web7" Decentralized Identifier Format

-"Web7" Identifiers **MUST** use the following format:
+"Web7" Decentralized Identifiers **MUST** use the following format:
 ```
-did-mesh-did               = "did:mesh:" id-string
+did-web7-did               = "did:web7:" id-string
 id-string                  = 1* idchar
-idchar                     = 1-9 / A-H / J-N / P-Z / a-k / m-z
+idchar                     = 0-9
 ```
-`id-string` is an encoded public key value computed using KERI key management techniques[V2.1][36][37][38].
+`id-string` is an integer value in the range 0..32767, inclusive.
-The KERI seed value can be any globally unique value including, for example, a composite database record key, mesh key, or GUID value.
-"Web7" Identifier `id-string` values are encoded using the KERI `Base64` encoding method.

-`idchar` consists of all the characters in the KERI `Base64` character set.

-NOTE: In the following examples, `BF5pxRJP6THrUtlDdhh07hJEDKrJxkcR9m5u1xs33bhp` is an example KERI-based `Base64` id-string`; a placeholder `id-string` value.

 ### Example 1.
-"Web7" Interfaces Definition Identifier
+"Web7" Decentralized Identifiers
 ```
-did:mesh:BF5pxRJP6THrUtlDdhh07hJEDKrJxkcR9m5u1xs33bhp
+did:web7:0
+did:web7:1
+did:web7:2
+did:web7:3
 ```

 ### 3.1 DID Identifier Query Operators